content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Operating-System/os-fundamentals.md

 ## Security

--   Security means of password and similar other techniques, it prevents unauthorized access to programs and data.
+-   Providing security means preventing unauthorized access to programs and data.
+This can be achieved in various ways.
+One such technique is usage of password.

 ## Control over system performance